tungstenfabric/tf-devstack/ansible/README.md

 - run Firefox and set it to use sock5 proxy : localhost 8000
 - ssh -D 8000 -N centos@<ip address of your TF node>

-Then use the IP:Port/login/password displayed at the end of the output produced by startup.sh
+Then use the IP:Port/login/password displayed at the end of the output produced by run.sh

 ## Known issues